Case Study: Digestive Problems

 - I gave Ruth Intestinal Parasite Cleanse capsules to help reduce the levels of harmful bacteria, Candida and parasites in her intestines.
 These capsules are wonderful for easing bloating and gas.

-- Glutamine is healing and soothing to the lining of the entire digestive tract.
+- Glutamine, which is in my Ultimate Gut Health powder, is healing and soothing to the lining of the entire digestive tract.
 I asked Ruth to take 1 teaspoon after each meal.
 I asked her to remain taking Nexium for the time being, but glutamine will be especially helpful for reducing reflux symptoms when she slowly comes off it in the future.